 - Go here and read up on the product schema and all available attributes.

-- Copy the code generated from the tool above and paste it into the HTML field here.
+- Take your structured data and paste it into the HTML field here.

 - Take a screenshot of the Google Search Preview snippet and send that, along with a txt file with the code, to your developers.